 - Proof of an undergraduate G.P.A. of at least 3.0.

-- Copies of all New York State or other state teaching certificates including any Bilingual extensions to the State certificate you may hold.
+- Copies of all New York State or other state teaching certificates, including any Bilingual extensions to the State certificate you hold.

 - Proof of U.S. citizenship or permanent resident status.
 (Examples: Birth Certificate, Passport, Alien Registration Card.)

-- A completed College Acceptance Form from a participating college/university to which you have been accepted unconditionally as a fully matriculated graduate student.
+- A completed College Acceptance Form from a participating college or university to which you have been accepted unconditionally as a fully matriculated graduate student.
 If you have applied to graduate school and your acceptance is pending, please submit a written statement to that effect.